joeky888/ufc/ReadMe.md

 ### TODO

 * Use async rust and show statistics of cpu and memory usage
-* Upgrade to clap-rs v3
+* Upgrade to clap-rs v3 and remove the dependency `StructOpt`
 * Add Universal mode - Try to colorize any subprogram which is not supported by `ufc`
 * Add Crontab mode (like the [crontab command](https://en.wikipedia.org/wiki/Cron)) - Runs the subprogram as a scheduling daemon